 From our biased standpoint we recommend seeking out some kind of physical therapy to see how good you can get it feeling.
 Whether that’s with ourselves or any other provider really doesn’t matter.

-“I came to Jamie and Brighton Sports Therapy after being told by my GP that I had suffered a recurrence of of a previous hernia and needed another hernia operation (3rd in 10 years!).
+“I came to Jamie and Brighton Sports Therapy after being told by my GP that I had suffered a recurrence of a previous hernia and needed another hernia operation (3rd in 10 years!).
 Keen to explore an alternative route to more surgery, Jamie initially provided a thorough assessment and treatment along with recommended daily exercises which four months later has enabled me to continue playing football, tennis and other physical activity without any adverse impact on my hernia and will hopefully mean I can avoid the surgeon’s knife again!
 I would thoroughly recommend him for anyone who finds themselves in a similar situation”

-If you’d like to ask us about your hernia or any other injury then we’d love to speak to you.
+If you’d like to ask us about your inguinal hernia or any other injury then we’d love to speak to you.
 If you live locally or for those far away too we can always start the process with a video consultation.
 Please press the Get I Touch Button below.

 If you enjoyed this article please sign up to our newsletter by clicking the button below and also please share using the sharing button below that.
 Click the following words to follow us on the various platforms: Facebook, Instagram or YouTube.